 LB Police Officer picks up community leader from his district pick-up location and gives him a ride-along kit.

-LBPD sends invites to community leaders and influencers from different districts.
+LBPD sends invites to community leaders and influencers from different districts through different channels.

-While in the car, the community leader is able to record his emotions and thoughts or read about upcoming Police outreach programs.
+While in the car, the community leader is able to read information on social engagement events that are coming up

 UI, UX Design, Business Strategy